Staff & Contact Information

 Undergraduate Student Staff

-Arshad is junior from Chicago, IL who has worked with MSA for two years as an Evening Assistant.
+Arshad Haque is a senior from Chicago, IL.
+He has worked with MSA in his first two years as an Evening Assistant and now serves as an intern for A/AASA.
 He started at Northwestern as an Economics major and has added Middle East Studies along the way.
 As a lifelong sports fan and intense Chicago loyalist, it's hard to have a conversation with him without one or both of those things coming up.
-On campus, Arshad serves as the Executive Vice President for the Muslim Cultural Students Association.
+On campus, Arshad has held an executive role with the Muslim Cultural Students Association.
 After graduation, Arshad wants to, at some point, attend business school and also develop a mastery of the Arabic language.
 Through his involvement in the MSA, he hopes to bring together the many communities that frequent the MCC and Black House into one cohesive MSA family.

 1936 Sheridan Road